theforeman/forklift/README.md

 | primary                  |  set the machine to be the default target of vagrant commands such as 'vagrant ssh' |
 | libvirt_qemu_use_session |  Use qemu session instead of system |

-Entirely new boxes can be created that do not orginate from a box defined within the Vagrantfile.
+Entirely new boxes can be created that do not originate from a box defined within the Vagrantfile.
 For example, if you had access to a RHEL Vagrant box:

 ```yaml
 rhel7: